 - Private Party Sale – What to expect if you sell or buy a car through a private party.

-In reality anything under “dealer retail” would be a good deal since that’s the “average price” people in your local area are paying for the same type of car.
+In reality, anything under “dealer retail” would be a good deal since that’s the “average price” people in your local area are paying for the same type of car.
 However, your goal is to purchase the car below or as close as possible to the trade-in value.

 Kelley Blue Book Used Car Values

 When a car dealer hears you say, “What’s the Blue Book Value?”
 He immediately knows you haven’t done your homework and will be easy prey.
 The Blue Book does provide some beneficial information.

 NADA Used Car Guides

-The second oldest used car publication, the little yellow/orange book is the official used car data guide for members of the National Automobile Dealers Association (NADA).
+The second oldest used car publication, the little yellow/orange book, is the official used car data guide for members of the National Automobile Dealers Association (NADA).
 Most auto lenders use NADA clean trade value to base how much they’ll lend on a vehicle.

 The Black Book

-eBay Motors Recently Sold Vehicles
+Use eBay Motors Recently Sold Vehicles List

-Search Free Online Classifieds
+Search Free Online Used Car Classifieds

-This will give you somewhat of an idea of how much mark-up is in the vehicle.
-Keep in mind, it’s only a guesstimate.
-You should always take the time to price the vehicle you want to buy through the Edmunds.com's appraisal tool to get the most accurate pricing amounts.
+This will give you an idea of how much mark-up is in the vehicle.
+Keep in mind that it’s only a guesstimate.
+It would be best if you always took the time to price the car you want to buy through the Edmund Trade-In Value Tool to get the most accurate pricing amounts.

 Why is this one vehicle $2,000 cheaper?
 Look closer at the ad, are the miles conveniently left out?
-Is there a certain option it’s missing?
+Is there a specific option it’s missing?
 Is it a different trim line?
 Maybe it’s just an excellent deal.